MapsterMapper/Mapster/README.md

 ####Mapping <a name="Mapping"></a>
 #####Mapping to a new object <a name="MappingNew"></a>
-Mapster makes the object and maps values to it.
+Mapster creates the destination object and maps values to it.

     var destObject = TypeAdapter.Adapt<TSource, TDestination>(sourceObject);